-With Ellen’s upper and lower eyelid surgery in Connecticut, excess skin and fat are removed and soft tissue repositioned, to enhance your natural contours and better reflect your true expression and emotion.
+With Ellen’s upper and lower eyelid surgery, excess skin and fat are removed and soft tissue repositioned, to enhance your natural contours and better reflect your true expression and emotion.
 Vision problems caused by overhang of the upper eyelids can also be corrected.

 Do you perform eyelid surgery in office?

 In select circumstances yes, but typically I perform my surgical procedures in an accredited hospital, Norwalk Hospital, in Norwalk, CT.
 I also utilize two accredited outpatient surgical centers in Trumbull and Bridgeport.
 Patient safety is my #1 concern and that drives the decision on the best location for surgery.

 How long does the eyelid surgery take?
 How long will I be “under”?